Multi-component custom tax codes present several accounting challenges. Individual tax components may be:

-To keep track of individual tax components when they are payable to different authorities or on different schedules, create separate tax payable accounts for each.
-In the Settings tab, select Chart of Accounts:
+To keep track of individual tax components when they are payable to different authorities or on different schedules, rename existing or create separate new tax liability accounts for each.
+Continuing with our example, in the Settings tab, we select Chart of Accounts:

-Repeat the process for the other tax components.
-Then return to Settings Tax Codes and edit the tax code by assigning each component to its matching tax payable account:
+We then return to Settings Tax Codes and edit the tax codes by assigning each component to its matching tax liability account:

 Now, the Summary shows a breakdown of how much tax is owed to each authority:

-Although the default Tax Payable account remains empty, it cannot be deleted.
-It is a control account created when the first tax code was defined, but is now functioning as a pass-through account.
-Required payments to various tax authorities can now be determined from their appropriate accounts, eliminating the need to calculate prorated shares of the overall tax code.
+Required payments to various tax authorities can now be determined from their appropriate accounts, eliminating the need to calculate prorated shares of an overall tax liability.

 At the present time, tax reports in Manager cannot break out individual components.

 For situations where all tax components do not apply, create new tax codes to match.
-In the example, goods and services delivered outside the city are exempt from city sales tax, but still subject to the other three.
+In the example, goods and services delivered outside the county are exempt from county sales tax, but still subject to the other two.
 And food sales are exempt by law from the transit sales tax.
 So two new tax codes are created in the same manner as the first:

-Component account assignments are made to the same four tax payable accounts, as applicable.
-Codes would also be created for any other feasible combinations of customer, location, and applicability.
-Every tax code is, in effect, a subset of the basic, four-component code originally created.
+Component account assignments are made to the same three tax payable accounts, as applicable.
+Tax codes would also be created for any other feasible combinations of customer, location, and applicability.
+Every tax code is, in effect, a subset of the basic, three-component code originally created.
 Transactions can be designated for proper tax treatment based on identity or location of the customer, type of goods, etc. If necessary, tax codes can be selected on a line item basis within any transaction form.

-But the various components are posted to the same tax payable accounts as before (reflecting the two transactions entered so far):
+But the various components are posted to the same tax liability accounts as before (reflecting the two transactions entered so far):

 Returning to the example, assume the state sales tax component increases to 3.5% mid-year.
-A new tax code is created and the obsolete one renamed.
-Subsequently, a third sales invoice for identical services to a customer within the city is issued.
+We create new tax codes and make obsolete ones inactive.
+Subsequently, we issue a third sales invoice for identical services to a customer within the county.
 The resulting Tax Summary shows all three rates used during the accounting period:

-Rather than paying off all or a portion of a single Tax payable account, payments can be made to tax authorities for a single component, posting the bank or cash transaction to the appropriate component’s tax payable account.
-Assume, for example, the transit tax is remitted.
-Only the relevant account need be zeroed out.
-The Balance Sheet shows the amounts remaining to be paid to other tax authorities:
+Rather than paying off all or a portion of a single tax liability account, payments can be made to tax authorities for a single component, posting the bank or cash transaction to the appropriate component’s tax liability account.
+Assume, for example, we want to remit only the transit tax payable.
+After the three transactions described above, the balance of our Transit tax payable account is 2.25.
+We enter a payment for that amount, posted to the Transit tax payable account.
+The Balance Sheet shows nothing remaining in that liability account, but amounts remaining to be paid to other tax authorities: